- NAME: Plato

 Answer questions and see how you rank against other players.Play Now

-The first period occurs during Plato’s travels (399-387 BCE).
-The Apology of Socrates seems to have been written shortly after Socrates’ death.
+The first, or early, period occurs during Plato's travels (399-387 B.C.).
+The Apology of Socrates seems to have been written shortly after Socrates's death.
 Other texts in this time period include Protagoras, Euthyphro, Hippias Major and Minor and Ion.
-In these dialogues, Plato attempts to convey Socrates’ philosophy and teachings.
+In these dialogues, Plato attempts to convey Socrates's philosophy and teachings.

-In the second period, Plato writes in his own voice on the central ideals of justice, courage, wisdom and moderation of the individual and society.
+In the second, or middle, period, Plato writes in his own voice on the central ideals of justice, courage, wisdom and moderation of the individual and society.
 The Republic was written during this time with its exploration of just government ruled by philosopher kings.

-Sometime around 385 BCE, Plato founded a school of learning, known as the Academy, which he presided over until his death.
+Sometime around 385 B.C., Plato founded a school of learning, known as the Academy, which he presided over until his death.
 It is believed the school was located at an enclosed park named for a legendary Athenian hero.
-The Academy operated until 529 ACE, when it was closed by Roman Emperor Justinian I, who feared it was a source of paganism and a threat to Christianity.
-Over the years it operated, the Academy’s curriculum included astronomy, biology, mathematics, political theory and philosophy.
+The Academy operated until 529 A.D., when it was closed by Roman Emperor Justinian I, who feared it was a source of paganism and a threat to Christianity.
+Over its years of operation, the Academy's curriculum included astronomy, biology, mathematics, political theory and philosophy.
 Plato hoped the Academy would provide a place for future leaders to discover how to build a better government in the Greek city-states.